-Lanham, Maryland, U.S.A. – December 4th, 2020 – TSi, the global leader in Search and Rescue Satellite Aided Tracking (SARSAT) ground stations, announced it has been selected by NOAA to deliver its Horizon Medium Earth Orbit Local User Terminal (MEOLUT) to enhance NOAA’s Medium Earth Orbit Search and Rescue (MEOSAR) ground segment system at Wahiawa, Hawaii.
+Lanham, Maryland, USA – December 4, 2020 – TSi, the global leader in Search and Rescue (SAR) satellite ground stations and software solutions, announced it has been selected by NOAA to deliver its Horizon Phased Array Antenna (PAA) to enhance NOAA’s Medium Earth Orbit Search and Rescue (MEOSAR) ground segment system at Wahiawa, Hawaii.

-The key technology innovation in the latest TSi Horizon MEOLUT is the use of a custom-designed phased array antenna integrated with TSi’s proprietary MEOLUT signal processing and control techniques.
-With near horizon-to-horizon coverage to capture 406 beacon signals relayed from orbiting satellites immediately after line-of-sight is established, TSi’s Horizon MEOLUT delivers enhanced search and rescue coverage and second-generation signal processing capabilities in a compact form factor with no moving parts.
+The key technology innovation in the latest TSi MEOSAR system is the use of a custom-designed phased array antenna integrated with TSi’s proprietary MEOLUT signal processing and control techniques.
+With near horizon-to-horizon coverage to capture 406 MHz beacon signals relayed from orbiting satellites immediately after line-of-sight is established, this new antenna technology delivers enhanced search and rescue coverage and second-generation signal processing capabilities in a compact form factor with no moving parts.

 By pointing to satellites near the horizon, TSi’s Horizon PAA can detect and locate emergency beacons with greater accuracy than traditional dish antennas.
 This enhanced detection ability, combined with TSi’s Selective Schedule Algorithm, enables TSi’s system to monitor more diverse regions, including the translation of oblong and irregular data points that are invisible to traditional systems.
 “For us, a key technology goal is to take the ‘Search’ out of Search and Rescue.”, stated TSi’s Chief Technology Officer, Jeff Khorrami.
 “The development of the latest TSi Horizon PAA MEOLUT by our talented R&D team was a critical milestone in our continued pursuit of this ambitious goal.”